The Best Apps for Recovering Alcoholics

 My Daily Journal

-We selected these alcoholism apps based on their potential to aid people who suffer from this disease.
-Additional factors included user ratings, affordability, accessibility, format, functionality, and relevance to patients’ needs.
-This list represents a wide range of helpful iPhone and Android apps that make it easier to manage recovery.
+We selected these alcohol addiction recovery apps based on their potential to aid people with addiction in a number of ways.
+Additional factors considered in selecting these apps included user ratings, affordability, accessibility, format, functionality, and relevance to alcohol addiction and the needs of its community.
+Together, this collection represents the gamut of helpful iPhone and Android apps that have been successfully designed to make alcohol addiction more manageable.

-Please note: Healthline Networks does not endorse or warrant for fitness of purpose any of these applications.
+Please note: Healthline Networks does not imply warranty of fitness for a particular purpose or endorse any of these applications.
 These apps have not been evaluated for medical accuracy by Healthline Networks.
-The U.S. Food and Drug Administration (FDA) haven’t approved them unless otherwise indicated.
+The U.S. Food and Drug Administration has not approved the apps unless otherwise indicated.